Prison Break: The Final Break: Plot

 It is revealed that Mahone has informed Wheatley about Michael's parachute plot.
 Michael continues to trust Mahone, giving him material to pass to Sara in the event of his death.
 Michael visits Sara and cryptically tells her the new plan; she must get to the chapel, which Michael has discovered has an emergency escape tunnel.

 Just before the escape begins, Gretchen distracts a guard, and Sara confronts Daddy.
 Sara pushes Daddy into inmate Skittlez, instigating a larger altercation.
 Gretchen grabs the guard's keys, then hides in the kitchen with Sara.

 Having been tipped off, Wheatley orders all lights shut off and positions armed officers near Michael's planned landing site.
 They shoot the parachutist, which turns out to be a dummy, while Michael sneaks out from under Wheatley's car.

 Gretchen is spotted by guards, but she stalls them and covers Sara's presence, who makes it into the chapel.
-The guards take Gretchen away, but Sara retrieves the necklace that Gretchen made for Emily.
+The guards take Gretchen away, and Sara retrieves the necklace that Gretchen made for Emily.

 Michael reaches Sara, and they wait for T-Bag to get confirmation of the $100,000 and trip the fire alarm.
 Sucre reaches the money transfer store to find it closed; when T-Bag finds out that the money wasn't deposited, he reveals the plot to Simms.
 Wheatley responds by turning off the fire alarm and other systems that could cover escape noises.

 Michael had predicted T-Bag's double-cross.
 With the alarms off, he burns through a locked door with a blowtorch.
 When the electronic lock on the next door stymies him, he instructs Sara to proceed as he goes elsewhere to short circuit the door.
 Sara refuses, but Michael emphasizes that this allows her to keep their baby.
 Michael is electrocuted while causing the short circuit.
 Sara escapes to a waiting Lincoln, Sucre, and Mahone.
 Mahone reveals he was part of Michael's true plan, and that Michael knew it required the deadly short circuit.

 When Lincoln and Sara board a boat to the Dominican Republic, Sucre gives Sara the $100,000.
 Mahone gives Sara and Lincoln the material from Michael.
 On the boat, the two watch Michael's video, where he tells then that his terminal brain tumor had returned.
 He asks Lincoln to always be there for the child, and he asks Sara to watch out for Lincoln.